 If you are anything like me, then chances are you try to extract as much performance out of your hardware as humanly possible, upgrading over time and only switching platforms when you feel there’s no way up without wasting inexcusable amounts of money on a dead end.
 Have you reached that point with your current build?
 We are here to help with some (hopefully) well-timed parts lists.

 As it’s often the case with this sort of stuff, I’m going to list a a few different options for some of the parts, though since I don’t really know where you, dear reader, are located, I won’t be giving exact prices and places to buy the hardware, instead giving you an average cost for the whole build if you happen to be based in the US.
+It’s also important to note that not all computers need to be built with gaming in mind, so the GPU section can be tweaked as needed if, for instance, you happen to be in the market for a computer focused on graphic design first and foremost, and gaming is just an extra perk.
+In some cases, you could even get away with an AMD APU (or an equivalent Intel CPU with integrated graphics, though your options would be far more limited gaming-wise).
 With that out of the way, it’s time to build!

 Part 1 – 1080p gaming on an acceptable budget, 2020 Edition

 For this particular build we are going to aim for something that can handle ultra quality settings on most titles we throw at it, since we aren’t really looking for an ultra-budget machine (otherwise we wouldn’t be building a new system, to be honest).
 So it’s a budget system when compared to the absolute beasts people can build, but not the lowest we could go.
 You can also definitely do 1440p gaming with this rig, though you will have to turn down settings depending on the game and the GPU you end up choosing.